apos/rapid-bulky-wshc-by-apos/README.md

 CS [Axel](https://avvp.de/portfolio-view/axel-pospischil)

-## Basic informations
+## History

 Everything started with an OnStep chat topic: [wSHC (wireless Smart Hand Controller) with standard ESP32-Board and standard joystick shield (anyone?)](https://onstep.groups.io/g/main/message/51440).
-It lead to this design.
+I had laying around some ESP32 and a Joystick board with buttons.
+When I found out, that the SHC is simply that, I liked the idea for prototyping or even more.
+It lead to this design and project.

 ## Purpose